AfroLatino/aws-bootcamp-cruddur/journal/week10.md

 #### Components of CFN Networking Template File <a name="subparagraph4"></a>

 - Description
-- Parameters needed are as follows:
+- Parameters used are as follows:
   - VpcCidrBlock
   - Az1
   - SubnetCidrBlocks
   - Az2
   - Az3
-- Resources needed are as follows:
+- Resources used are as follows:
   - Virtual Private Connection (VPC)
   - Internet Gateway (IGW)
   - Attach Internet Gateway (AttachIGW)